is8ac/aural2/paper/aural2.md

 ### Loss
 When training, we try to minimize the loss of the model.
-The loss of a model is calculated as the sum of the square of the differences between actual and target.
+In this context, loss is calculated as the sum of the square of the differences between actual and target.

 Recall that the actual and target are lists of one hot embedded states.
 Take the example of a vocabulary of 3 states.